CellProfiler/CellProfiler-Analyst/README.txt

 ---------------------------------
 This software requires access to a MySQL database where per_image and per_ object measurements and metadata are stored.
-Alternatively, this data may be loaded from CSV files into a local SQLite3 database.
+Alternatively, this data may be loaded from CSV files.
 Classifier also requires access to the images used to create the data tables.
 The images can be stored locally or remotely and accessed via HTTP.
 This information is stored in a PROPERTIES FILE which must be loaded at the application start.
 See the example properties files for more information.

 Classifier was designed to work with data processed by CellProfiler, though any experiment that measures object features from images should be easily